 - To generate and share information, knowledge, know-how and competencies.

-CICan is the pan-Canadian UNESCO-UNEVOC Centre and the lead for the North American cluster of centres.
+CICan is the pan-Canadian UNEVOC Centre and the lead for the North American cluster of centres.
 As the Pan-Canadian UNEVOC Centre, CICan’s responsibilities include:

 - Offering a new platform for members to share expertise, research and news with an international audience.